William Anderson Soga: Secondary schooling

 By arrangements made by their father William and his brothers were met by Rev. Henry Miller and his wife, and it is presumed that the brothers resided with the couple of Hammersmith, London, England.
 For their stay in Scotland, Tiyo Soga had entrusted his sons to the care of Mr R.A.
 Bogue and Dr William Anderson.
-Bogue was a member of Glasgow’s John Street Church to which Soga had remained close.
-Bogue had been the financial sponsor of the elder Soga’s education abroad, a donor to the Mgwali Mission and was a close friend.
+Bogue was a member of Glasgow's John Street Church to which Soga had remained close.
+Bogue had been the financial sponsor of the elder Soga's education abroad, a donor to the Mgwali Mission and was a close friend.
 Anderson, after whom William Anderson Soga had been named was the minister of the same church, had baptised Tiyo Soga and was regarded by him as a mentor.
 William, John and Allan all attended the High School of Glasgow from 1870 to 1873 after which John and Allan transferred to Dollar Academy whilst William continued his schooling at the High School of Glasgow.

 Tertiary schooling

-William Anderson studied at the University of Glasgow (his father’s alma mater) for eight years.
+Soga studied at the University of Glasgow (his father's alma mater) for eight years.
 He enrolled at the age of 17, initially studying in the Faculty of Arts.
-Simultaneously, he studied medicine at the University of Edinburgh (1881-2 and 1882-3), but graduated MBCM from the University of Glasgow on 26th July 1883 aged 25.
-William returned to the University of Glasgow to study for the MD higher degree.
-His handwritten MD thesis entitled ‘The ethnology of the Bomvanas of Bomvanaland, an aboriginal tribe of South East Africa: with observations upon the climate and diseases of the country, and the methods of treatment in use among the people’ was submitted on 20 March 1894.
+Simultaneously, he studied medicine at the University of Edinburgh (1881-2 and 1882-3), but graduated MBCM from the University of Glasgow on 26 July 1883, aged 25.
+Soga returned to the University of Glasgow to study for the MD higher degree.
+His handwritten MD thesis entitled 'The ethnology of the Bomvanas of Bomvanaland, an aboriginal tribe of South East Africa: with observations upon the climate and diseases of the country, and the methods of treatment in use among the people' was submitted on 20 March 1894.
 He graduated on 13th April 1894.
-Subsequently, William Anderson Soga attended the United Presbyterian Church Divinity Hall (in Edinburgh).
+Subsequently, Soga attended the United Presbyterian Church Divinity Hall (in Edinburgh).
 He was ordained as a missionary in 1885.